Inspiring the public to take up the challenge of ending malaria

 Remember, no one can end a killer disease alone but together we can accomplish this goal if we work hand in hand with other health advocates, government bodies, educational institutions and businesses to inspire the public to take up this historic challenge.
 Organizations large and small, far and wide, are working together with a number of malaria champions to make sure bold action will lead us to a malaria-free world.
 Everyone's help is needed in getting the message to leaders so they hear us loud and clear.

-The main aim of the campaign this year therefore is to get world leaders to listen so they commit to ending one of the world’s biggest killers in our generation.
+The main aim of the campaign this year therefore is to get world leaders to listen so they commit to ending one of the world’s biggest killers.
 Sustained political commitment, adequate resourcing and effective partnerships are all fundamental to the success of malaria elimination programmes.

 We know what needs to be done to end malaria, lets get it done.